top of page

 ORCID

-Nicastri, C.M., Simon.
-S.S., McFeeley, B., Ledreux, A., Hakanbsson, K., Granholm, A., Mohammed, A.H., Daffner, K.R.
+Nicastri, C.M., Simon, S.S., McFeeley, B., Ledreux, A., Hakanbsson, K., Granholm, A., Mohammed, A.H., Daffner, K.R.
 (2022).
 BDNF mediates improvement in cognitive performance after computerized cognitive training.
-Alzheimer's & Dementia: Translational Research & Clinical Interventions (In Press).
+Alzheimer's & Dementia: TRCI.
+30;8(1):e12337.
+Link

 Simon, S.S., Hampstead, B.M., Nucci, M.P., Ferreira, L.K., Duran, F.L.S., Fonseca, L.M., Martin, M.G.M., Ávila, R., Porto, F.H.G., Brucki, S.M.D., Martins, C.B., Tascone, L.S., Amaro, Jr E., Busatto, G.F., Bottino, C.M.C.
 (2020) Mnemonic strategy training modulates functional connectivity at rest in mild cognitive impairment: results from a randomized controlled trial.
 Alzheimer & Dementia: TRCI.
 6(1): e12075.
-(Link)
+Link

 Simon, S.S. ,Castellani, M., Belleville, S., Dwolatzky, T.Hampstead, B.M, Bahar-Fuchs, A. (2020).
 The Design, Evaluation and Reporting on Non-Pharmacological, Cognition-Oriented Treatments for Older Adults: Results of a Survey of Experts.
 Alzheimer & Dementia: TRCI.
-(Link)
+Link

 Simon, S.S., Hampstead, B.M., Nucci, M.P., Duran, F.L.S., Fonseca, L.M., Martin, M.G.M., Ávila, R., Porto, F.H.G., Brucki, S.M.D., Martins, C.B., Tascone, L.S., Amaro, Jr E., Busatto, G.F., Bottino, C.M.C.
 (2019).
 Training gains and transfer effects after mnemonic strategy training in mild cognitive impairment: A fMRI study.
 International Journal of Psychophysiology, https://doi.org/10.1016/j.ijpsycho.2019.03.014.
 Link